MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

 ### Remarks
  The return value is the result of a bitwise AND operation on the `dwMask` parameter and the value of the `state` member of an [LVGROUP](http://msdn.microsoft.com/library/windows/desktop/bb774769) structure that represents the current list-view control.

- This method sends the [LVM_GETGROUPSTATE](http://msdn.microsoft.com/library/windows/desktop/bb774936) message, which is described in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+ This method sends the [LVM_GETGROUPSTATE](http://msdn.microsoft.com/library/windows/desktop/bb774936) message, which is described in the Windows SDK.
 For more information, see the [ListView_GetGroupState](http://msdn.microsoft.com/library/windows/desktop/bb761288) macro.

 ##  <a name="clistctrl__getheaderctrl"></a>  CListCtrl::GetHeaderCtrl
  Retrieves the header control of a list view control.